- Home

 Kombucha is a fermented tea that’s fizzy, full of flavour, and has been enjoyed for thousands of years.
 Originating in China, it’s made by adding specific bacteria, yeast, and sugar to black or green tea, which is then allowed to ferment for at least a week.

-During the fermentation process, bacteria and yeast form a mushroom-like film on the liquid surface (this is partly why kombucha is sometimes known as ‘mushroom tea’).
-The large amount of healthy bacteria that grow in the mixture makes kombucha a good source of probiotics, which can improve digestion and inflammation.
+During the fermentation process, bacteria and yeast form a mushroom-like film on the liquid’s surface (this is partly why kombucha is sometimes known as ‘mushroom tea’).
+The large amount of healthy bacteria that grow in the mixture make kombucha a good source of probiotics.

-If you make kombucha at home, it’s important to make sure you prepare it properly, as contaminated or over-fermented kombucha can be dangerous.
+If you make kombucha at home, it’s important to prepare it properly, as contaminated or over-fermented kombucha can be dangerous.
 Buying ready-made kombucha is usually the safest option.
 BBC Good Food has a useful article outlining the best kombucha to buy.

 5. Miso

 Miso is packed full of probiotics, which research shows can improve digestion, and reduce gas, constipation, and antibiotic-related diarrhoea or bloating.
-Oryzae is the main probiotic strain found in miso, which has been shown to help reduce symptoms associated with digestive problems like inflammatory bowel disease.
+Oryzae is the main probiotic strain found in miso and has been shown to reduce symptoms associated with digestive problems like inflammatory bowel disease.

 The fermentation process also helps to improve digestion by reducing the amount of antinutrients present in soybeans.
-Antinutrients are natural compounds found in food which, if consumed, can bind to nutrients in the gut and reduce the body’s ability to absorb them.
+Antinutrients are natural compounds which, if consumed, can bind to nutrients in the gut and reduce the body’s ability to absorb them.

 Other health benefits of miso include lowered blood pressure, improved heart health, and a reduced risk of breast cancer and stroke.